Trump reports 'no symptoms,' returns to downplaying virus

-As Trump convalesced out of sight in the White House, the administration defended the protections it has put in place to protect the staff working there to treat and support him.
+As Trump convalesced out of sight in the White House on Tuesday, the administration defended the protections it has put in place to protect the staff working there to treat and support him.
 Trump again publicly played down the virus on Twitter after his return from a three-day hospitalization, though even more aides tested positive, including one of his closest advisers, Stephen Miller.

 In one significant national coronavirus action, Trump declared there would be no action before the election on economic-stimulus legislation — an announcement that came not long after the Federal Reserve chairman said such help was essential for recovery with the nation reeling from the human and economic cost of the pandemic.
 Stocks fell on the White House news.